-1. Explain to young people that building an ongoing practice of mindfulness is important, and that we can practice the same exercises over and over again every day as a way to train our brains.

-2. Repeat the 5, 4, 3, 2, 1 exercise from Activity 6 as cool down at the end of this final activity as an example.
-If you like, use this video to facilitate the exercise: 5, 4, 3, 2, 1 mindfulness video unicef 🥴 i

-3. As time permits, continue to practice this activity regularly even as OutRight is completed.
+- 1. Explain to children that building an ongoing practise of mindfulness is important, and that we can practise the same exercises over and over again every day as a way to train our brains. - 2.
+Repeat the 5, 4, 3, 2, 1 exercise from Activity 6 as cool down at the closure of this final activity as an example. - 3.
+As time permits, continue to practise this activity regularly even after you have finished Outright 2021/22.